dlion/dryrun/_posts/2022-01-11-inner-space.md

 ---
-title: "InnerSpace 🚀"
+title: "InnerSpace \U0001F680"
-description: "This year one of my annual resolutions was to be more present online.
+description: This year one of my annual resolutions was to be more present online.
   I want to be more visible and share more content.
-I want to create more articles and share them with more…"
+I want to create more articles and share them with more…
 tags:
-  - Life
+- personal
 cover: "/assets/images/covers/innerspace.png"
 ---

 This year one of my annual resolutions was to be more present online.
 I want to be more visible and share more content.